TheTosters/YetAnotherLayoutBuilder/README.md

 ## Getting started

-It is worth to look first into examples to get general understanding what's going on.
+It is worth to look first into examples to get general overview what's going on.
 There are two major phases of working with YALB:
 - Writing xml files with layouts and generating code using builder.
 - Integration of engine with application (delivering runtime data, providers or other needed things).